RosettaCommons/documentation/scripting_documentation/GeneralizedKIC.md

 The above scenarios tend to be sub-problems of more complicated problems, particularly involving heavily cross-linked molecules for which one might wish to sample many conformations.

+## Input and output
+GeneralizedKIC takes as input a pose that contains a covalently-connected chain of residues (a "loop", where the loop need not be connected solely by conventional backbone connections) to which the algorithm will be applied.
+The chain of residues need not start out in a sensible conformation, nor need it consist of canonical alpha-amino acids.

+GeneralizedKIC will return a pose in which the loop in question has been put in a new, closed conformation (subject to user-specified sampling methods).
+Only the loop residues (and any "tail" residues specified) will be moved by this mover; all other residues will remain in their starting positions.
+The FoldTree is disregarded by the GeneralizedKIC mover, and will not be altered by it.
+(Note: if a pre-selection mover is defined as described in the [[GeneralizedKIC selector|GeneralizedKICselector]] documentation, this mover can alter geometry outside of the loop to be closed, or could alter the FoldTree.)

+GeneralizedKIC returns a pose in which the

 ## General workflow
 In general, one must: